-Bridge of Orchy (Drochaid Urchaidh) is a small settlement with notable hotel, bar/restaurant and bunkhouse at the head of Glen Orchy.
+Bridge of Orchy (Drochaid Urchaidh) is a small settlement with notable hotel, bar/restaurant at the head of Glen Orchy.
 It is on the West Highland Way long distance footpath, and is the starting point for climbing the Munros Beinn an Dothaidh and Beinn Dorain.

-The scale of the Great Horse Shoe Curve at Auch can be seen in the picture with the line of the railway outlined against the snow.
+The scale of the Great Horseshoe Curve at Auch can be seen in the picture with the line of the railway outlined against the snow.
 Bridge of Orchy Station is just out of the picture on the lower left.
 On the right hand side the line reaches the summit before descending into Upper Tyndrum Station.
 This marks one of the longest climbs on this section of the line with a sustained 1 in 50 gradient for 3 miles.
 The picture was taken from the upper slopes of Beinn Bhreac – liath.
 Click on the picture for a larger view.

 The picture below shows a Fort William & Mallaig train passing Loch Tulla, 1 mile from Bridge of Orchy Station.
-The mountains behind form what is named the ‘Black Mount’ and on the right, the Clachlet (Clach Leathad which means stoney slope) which is close to the Glen Coe Skiing development on Meall a’ Bhuiridh – Hill of the roaring – which is named after the roaring of the red deer stags in the autumn rut.
+The mountains behind form what is named the ‘Black Mount’ and on the right, the Clachlet (Clach Leathad which means stony slope) which is close to the Glen Coe Skiing development on Meall a’ Bhuiridh – Hill of the roaring – which is named after the roaring of the red deer stags in the autumn rut.
 The roaring stag on the right was photographed on the hills above Loch Tulla near Inveroran.

 Shortly after the line passes the end of Loch Tulla it branches away from all public roads.
 For the next 30 miles, with the exception of the long single track road from Pitlochry which terminates at Rannoch Station, and the unsurfaced private estate road at Corrour, the line crosses the wilderness of Rannoch Moor far from human habitation.
-Half way between Bridge of Orchy and Rannoch Stations there is a passing loop at Gorton .Although not unusual in other parts of the world, there is nowhere in Britain where train travellers can experience a true sense of passing through an uninhabited wilderness.
+Half way between Bridge of Orchy and Rannoch Stations there is a passing loop at Gorton .Although not unusual in other parts of the world, there is nowhere else in Britain where train travellers can experience a true sense of passing through an uninhabited wilderness.
 The sense of wildness is maintained until the line reaches the end of Loch Treig at Fersit and Tulloch Station.
-The crossing excites those with an adventuress spirit whether on a sunny summer day, a day of hanging grey mist, or a brilliant snow covered winter day.
+The crossing excites those with an adventurous spirit whether on a sunny summer day, a day of hanging grey mist, or a brilliant snow-covered winter day.